conversejs/converse.js/docs/source/index.rst

 fullname
 --------

-If you are using prebinding, you need to specify the fullname of the currently logged in user.
+If you are using prebinding, can specify the fullname of the currently logged in user, otherwise the user's vCard will be fetched.

 hide_muc_server
 ---------------